 Use cases?

-The straightforward approach is to create a huge zip file and send it to the colleague.
+The straightforward approach is to create a huge zip file and send it to your colleague.
 Everything is great, but even if things start working with the new platform, you may miss the root cause.

 In reality, this is just one of the use cases for my utility.
 Let’s take a look at what it can do.